thangduc1802/doku/documentation.md

 Version: 0.1.0 (major.minor.bugfix)
 License: Free
 """

-from flask import Flask, render_template, request, redirect, session, url_for from backend import database, google_books_api, json_storage
+from flask import Flask, render_template, request, redirect, session, url_for from flask.cli import load_dotenv
+from backend import database, google_books_api, json_storage
+import logging

 app = Flask(__name__)
-app.secret_key = 'your_secret_key'  # For session management

-# Create tables if they do not exist
-with app.app_context():
-    database.create_tables()
+"""We used one static hardcoded key, for developing reasons""" app.secret_key = ('VJ8_zl5jBLD2Rh0KM9M8xv1S7Jh7-UzXGvHb0ljhA1x7x3u4a6mA')

+# Set up logging configuration
+logging.basicConfig(filename='application.log',
+                    level=logging.INFO,
+                    format='%(asctime)s - %(levelname)s - %(message)s')

 @app.route('/')
 def index():
     """
-    Displays the homepage.
+    Displays the homepage with streak information if the user is logged in.

     Returns:
         Rendered homepage (index.html).

     Tests:
-        1. **Homepage Rendering**:
+        1. **Logged-in User**:
-            - Input: None.
+            - Input: A user is logged in (user_id exists in the session).
+            - Expected Outcome: The homepage is displayed, and streak data is correctly fetched and shown.

+        2. **Anonymous User**:
+            - Input: No user is logged in (session does not contain a user_id).
-            - Expected Outcome: The function should return the rendered index.html template without any errors.
+            - Expected Outcome: The homepage is displayed without streak data.

-        2. **Status Code Check**:
-            - Input: None.
-            - Expected Outcome: The function should return a status code of 200 indicating successful rendering.
     """
+    user_id = session.get('user_id')

+    # Initialize streak data as empty
+    streak_data = None

+    # If the user is logged in, get the streak data
+    if user_id:
+        streak_data = database.get_user_streak_data(user_id)
+        logging.info(f"Displayed streak data for user {user_id}.")
+    else:
+        logging.info("Homepage accessed without login.")

-    return render_template('index.html')
+    return render_template('index.html', streak_data=streak_data)

 @app.route('/register', methods=['GET', 'POST'])
 def register():
     """
-    Handles user registration.

-    POST:
-        Registers the user with the provided username and password.

-    Returns:
-        Redirects to the login page after registration, or renders the registration form if a GET request is made.

     Tests:
-        1. **User Registration**:
+        1. **Successful Registration**:
-            - Input: Valid username and password via POST request.
+            - Input: A valid username and password.
-            - Expected Outcome: The function should register the user and redirect to the login page.
+            - Expected Outcome: The user is registered, and the page redirects to the login page.

         2. **Registration Form Rendering**:
-            - Input: GET request.
+            - Input: A GET request to the registration page.
-            - Expected Outcome: The function should return the rendered registration form (register.html).
+            - Expected Outcome: The registration form is displayed.

     """
     if request.method == 'POST':
         username = request.form['username']
         password = request.form['password']

-        # Register the user
+        # Benutzer registrieren
         database.register_user(username, password)

-        # Redirect the user to the login page
         return redirect('/login')

     return render_template('register.html')

 @app.route('/login', methods=['GET', 'POST'])
 def login():
     """
-    Handles user login.

-    POST:
-        Authenticates the user based on the provided username and password.

-    Returns:
-        Redirects to the search page if successful, otherwise reloads the login page with an error.

     Tests:
         1. **Successful Login**:
-            - Input: Valid username and password via POST request.
+            - Input: Valid username and password.
-            - Expected Outcome: The function should authenticate the user and redirect to the search page.
+            - Expected Outcome: The user is authenticated and redirected to the homepage.

-        2. **Login Failure Handling**:
+        2. **Failed Login**:
-            - Input: Invalid username and password via POST request.
+            - Input: Invalid username or password.
-            - Expected Outcome: The function should return an error message indicating login failure without redirecting.
+            - Expected Outcome: The login form is re-displayed with an error message.
     """
     if request.method == 'POST':
         username = request.form['username']
         password = request.form['password']

-        # Check if the user exists
         user = database.authenticate_user(username, password)
         if user:
-            session['user_id'] = user[0]  # user[0] is the user's ID
+            session['user_id'] = user[0]  # Store user ID in session
-            return redirect('/search')
+            return redirect('/')
         else:
             return 'Login failed.
 Please check your username and password.'

     return render_template('login.html')

+@app.route('/streaks')
+def streaks():
+    """
+    Tests:
+        1. **Logged-in User Access**:
+            - Input: A logged-in user attempts to access the streaks page.
+            - Expected Outcome: The streaks page is displayed.

+        2. **Unauthorized Access**:
+            - Input: A user who is not logged in tries to access the streaks page.
+            - Expected Outcome: The user is redirected to the login page with a warning logged.
+    """
+    if 'user_id' not in session:
+        logging.warning("User attempted to access streaks page without logging in.") return "Log in to track your reading streaks."

+    # Rest of your code to display streaks
+    return render_template('streaks.html', user_id=session['user_id'])

 @app.route('/logout')
 def logout():
     """
-    Logs out the user by clearing the session.

-    Returns:
-        Redirects to the homepage.

     Tests:
-        1. **Session Clearing**:
+        1. **Successful Logout**:
-            - Input: None.
+            - Input: A logged-in user clicks the logout button.
-            - Expected Outcome: The session should be cleared (user_id should not exist).
+            - Expected Outcome: The user is logged out, session is cleared, and they are redirected to the homepage.

-        2. **Redirecting to Homepage**:
+        2. **Logging**:
-            - Input: None.
+            - Input: A user logs out.
-            - Expected Outcome: The function should redirect to the homepage (index route).
+            - Expected Outcome: An informational log entry is created, noting the user has logged out.
     """
     session.pop('user_id', None)
+    logging.info("User logged out.")
     return redirect('/')